 TDIU for Costochondritis

-Total Disability Individual Unemployability (TDIU) benefits provide compensation to veterans who are unable to maintain substantially gainful employment due to their service-connected disabilities.
+Total Disability Individual Unemployability (TDIU) benefits provide compensation to veterans who are unable to maintain substantially gainful employment (a regular job earning above the poverty threshold) due to their service-connected disabilities.

 Eligibility for TDIU with Costochondritis

-• Combined Claims: If costochondritis is combined with other service-connected disabilities, leading to a combined rating of at least 70%, you may qualify for TDIU.
+• Combined Claims: If costochondritis is combined with other service-connected disabilities, leading to a combined rating of at least 70%.
+In such cases, you’ll need to demonstrate that costochondritis and your other service-connected disabilities collectively prevent you from securing and maintaining gainful employment.

 Get Help Appealing a Denied VA Claim for Costochondritis